-5. When can a phrase ‘patent applied’ or ‘patent pending’ or ‘patented’ be used?
+5. When can the phrase ‘patent applied’ or ‘patent pending’ or ‘patented’ be used?

-Answer: ‘Patent applied’ or ‘patent pending’ can be used with any article sold when patent application has been filed to cover that article and application is not yet granted/rejected/withdrawn/abandoned.
-Patented or patent can be used with any article sold when patent has been granted which covers the product.
-Unauthorised use of these words can lead to fine extendable to one lakh rupees.
+Answer: ‘Patent applied’ or ‘patent pending’ can be used with any article sold when the patent application has been filed to cover that article and the application is not yet granted/rejected/withdrawn/abandoned.
+Patented or patent can be used with any article sold when a patent has been granted which covers the product.
+Unauthorized use of these words can lead to a fine extendable to one lakh rupees.

 6. Is there a way to add improvements or technical modifications to a patent?

-Reader is further advised to click here for an interesting and knowledgeable article on patent of addition.
+The reader is further advised to click here for an interesting and knowledgeable article on the patent of addition.